verhas/jamal/README.md

 since 1.0.0 (core)

 `block` is technically exactly the same as`comment`.
-It is recommended to use the `comment` macro with the `@` starting character so that the content of the comment is not interpreted by Jama and to use `block` with `#` to have the content interpreted.
+It is recommended to use the `comment` macro with the `@` starting character so that the content of the comment is not interpreted by Jamal and to use `block` with `#` to have the content interpreted.
 Block should be used to enclose definitions to a scope level.